-- Pediatric cardiologist (specialist in diagnosis and treatment of heart - disorders in children) - Pediatric or adult infectious disease specialist (to help rule out - infectious disease as a cause of fever) - Pediatric or adult rheumatologist (joints and immune system) - Pediatric dermatologist (skin) or others as needed child's health care providers.
+- Pediatric cardiologist (specialist in diagnosis and treatment of heart disorders in children) - Pediatric or adult infectious disease specialist (to help rule out infectious disease as a cause of fever) - ▶ Pediatric or adult rheumatologist (joints and immune system) - Pediatric dermatologist (skin) or others as needed

+The best way to manage Kawasaki disease is to actively partner with your child's health care providers.
 Get to know the members of the health care team.
 It may be helpful to keep a health care journal to track your child's medications, symptoms, test results, and notes from doctor appointments in one place.
 To get the most out of doctor visits, make a list of questions beforehand and bring along a supportive friend or family member if necessary to provide a second set of ears and take notes.